2 Days in Colorado Springs in the Summer

 DINNER IN COLORADO SPRINGS

 Paravicini’s is an Italian restaurant serving up classic Italian favorites in Old Colorado City.
 It was voted best Italian in Colorado Springs and featured on The Food Network’s Diners, Drive-Ins, and Dives.

 Location: 2802 W Colorado Ave, Colorado Springs

 Hours: Sunday-Thursday: 11am-9pm, Friday-Saturday: 11am-10pm (reservations recommended)

-Pizzeria Rustica: Located in a historic 1889 building in Old Colorado City, Pizzeria Rustica offers handmade wood-fired pizzas and a large selection of other menu items.
+Pizzeria Rustica is located in a historic 1889 building in Old Colorado City.
+They offer handmade wood-fired pizzas and a large selection of other menu items.

 Location: 2527 W Colorado Ave.

 Imagine your favorite candy bars or cereals were turned into donut form!
 That’s what Amy’s Donuts is capable of.
 Here you’ll find flavors like chocolate strawberry with real strawberry slices, s’ mores with a toasted marshmallow and graham crackers, and Fruity Pebbles with yep, you guessed it, Fruity Pebbles cereal.
 Want a traditional favorite?
 Don’t worry they have those too!

 Hours: Sunday-Thursday: 4am-7pm, Friday & Saturday: 24 hours